 I also thought I was going to like the orange flavor best.
 In fact, I started out just doing orange then I found one last lemon in my fridge and thought "oh maybe I'll just taste it with lemon and see which one I like better."

-One of my favorite parts about this recipe, OK my very favorite part, is the wild blueberries.
+One of my favorite parts about this recipe, is the wild blueberries.

 A powerful antioxidant in wild blueberries is anthocyanin which can help neutralize free radicals (the bad guys) to help prevent any damage to the cells in your body, and they can protect against inflammation (which is a jerkface and can lead to a ton of unpleasant things such as brain aging and degenerative diseases like Alzheimer's).